OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jira.md

 ### Mapping for Archive Configuration

 * When Jira Data Center is the target system, the Archive operation is performed by default in the synchronization of the [Source Delete event](../integrate/source-delete-synchronization.md).
-* After the Archive operation is performed by  {{ spaceName  }} in Jira, the entity will be archived in Jira.
+* After the Archive operation is performed by  <code class="expression">space.vars.SITENAME</code> in Jira, the entity will be archived in Jira.
 * To only enable the Logical Delete operation in the target, "OH Archive" field should be mapped with the default value, "No" in the [Delete Mode](../integrate/mapping-configuration.md#delete-mode) mapping.

 ## Mapping limitations